BRHS-Hackathon-2023/old-brhsHackathonWebsite/README.md

-# old-brhsHackathonWebsite
+# BRHackathon2023
-Files for the Old BRHS Hackathon Website, written in Vanilla JS
+Old repository for Website for BR Hacks 2023